Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?

 \subsection{Where do we fit?}

-The first two columns of Figure \ref{fig: aggregate point and region examples} show the best-fit ($r, \eta$) and ($r, \beta)$ pairs.
+The first two columns of Figure \ref{fig:aggregate point and region examples} show the best-fit ($r, \eta$) and ($r, \beta)$ pairs.
 Recall that $\beta = (\eta+1.5)/r$.
 Because $\beta$ is positive, it is used in the following plots to allow log spacing of the axis.
 For a fixed $r$, increasing $\beta$ increases $\eta$, so a larger $\beta$ leads to a rounder peak.
-The red and blue lines split the figure into 4 quadrants, and the behavior of the prior in each quadrant is outlined in Table \ref{tab: quadrant behavior}.
-Most of the Haar wavelet points are underneath the $\eta = 0$ line with varying $r$, meaning the peak of the distribution is not differentiable, and the density may diverge at 0.
+Most of the Haar and Gabor points are underneath the $\eta = 0$ line with varying $r$, meaning the peak of the distribution is not differentiable, and the density may diverge at 0.
 The majority of the learned filters have small $r$, typically less than $0.3$, with varying $\eta$ values, meaning the tail decay for these distributions is sub-exponential.
-Finally, the Fourier points are distributed more evenly between the four quadrants, and trends are harder to draw due to the low number of tests.
-Notably, almost all of the best fit points lie outside quadrant 1, and those in quadrant 1 lie are concentrated near its bottom left corner ($r$ greater than but close to one, $\eta$ greater than, but close to zero).
+Finally, the Fourier points are distributed evenly between the four quadrants, and there are no clear trends due to the lower number of tests.
+Notably, almost all of the best fit points lie above $\eta=0$, with those below lying close to center of all the quadrants.